Puskass/media-rtk/README.md

 3. **Thunk Middleware:** Redux Thunk middleware enables the dispatch of functions as actions, allowing for more dynamic and complex behavior.

-### Cons:

-1. **Learning Curve:** Thunks might have a learning curve, especially for developers new to Redux or asynchronous JavaScript.

-2. **Boilerplate:** While Redux Toolkit helps reduce boilerplate, writing thunks might still involve more code compared to simpler actions.

 ---